crpiano/pianolessonszurich.github.io/_services/childrensprogram.md

 ## Contents
 My students:
 * Play and read songs from different styles quickly, working at the same time on piano technique, sight-reading, and musicality, and enhancing your talents.
-Do you want to play the songs that you like?
-Do you want to play for your family and friends?
-The goal is for you to enjoy and to be able to play the pieces you like soon!
 * Lose their fear of music theory by studying it applied to the pieces their learn.
 * Write thier own songs, improvise and train their musical ear.
 * Learn several styles of music, starting from a classical approach and taking into account their preferences.